Are you in financial trouble?

-If you’re paying out 20%, say, of your money every month on repayments that means you’re going to feel the pinch.
+For example, if you’re paying out 20% of your money every month on repayments, that means you’re going to feel the pinch.
 It’s a large proportion of your income, and you will genuinely feel like you’re struggling.
 One slip-up, and it will be hard to find the money for the next instalment.
-Make sure you’re not paying too much interest on your borrowing.
+Make sure you’re not paying too much interest on your borrowing too.

 Whoever you owe money to will eventually take steps to get it back.
 You could end up being taken to court, and if you have a county court judgement (CCJ) against you it will affect your credit rating for years, especially if you can’t settle the fine within 30 days.